GoogleCloudPlatform/genai-for-marketing/tf/README.md

 This terraform will generate all configurations files required in the frontend and backend_apis you need to change [variables.tf](variables.tf) values in order to change configuration if needed.

 ### After Terraform deployment
+***Auth Provider***

 You need to enable at least one authentication provider in Firebase, you can enable it using the following steps:
 1. Go to https://console.firebase.google.com/project/your_project_id/authentication/providers (change the `your_project_id` value)
+2. Click on Get Started (if needed)
-2. Select Google and enable it
+3 Select Google and enable it
-3. Set the name for the project and support email for project
+4. Set the name for the project and support email for project
-4. Save
+5. Save

+***Google Drive Configuration (Optional)***

+If your Google Workspace has additional restrictions, you may need to grant permissions to the service account created during this execution.
+This will allow the service account to access and manage files within the designated folder.

+1. Go to your folder [drive.google.com](drive.google.com)
+2. Select the genai-marketing-assets folder
+3. Click on the three dots menu at the right click
+4. Select Share, then Share again
+5. In the "Add people and groups" field, enter the email address of the service account that was provided as output from the Terraform configuration.
+6. Set the permissions for the service account to Editor.
+4. Clock Done to share the folder and grant permissions.

 ## Check your deployment
 Once deployment is completed terraform will output relevants resoruces values.